 Millions of people visit America’s historic triangle each year to see the birthplace of America.
-Sites like Colonial Williamsburg, Jamestown and Yorktown offer affordable admissions but you’ll be happy to know there are several free things to do in Williamsburg too.
-Read on to find out 10 free things to do in Williamsburg, Virginia on your next vacation!
+Sites like Colonial Williamsburg, Jamestown and Yorktown offer affordable admissions but you’ll be happy to know there are several free things to do in Williamsburg VA, too.
+Read on to discover 10 free things to do in Williamsburg, Virginia on your next vacation!

 Fun & Free Things to Do in Williamsburg VA

 Riding the Jamestown Ferry is free, but the experience is priceless!
 The 15-minute ride gives you a fantastic view of the shoreline.
 During your trip, you can imagine what the European settlers saw when they first arrived in the area more than 400 years ago.